 - 12.1 MOBILITY: This product has not been tested for mobility in soil.
-Due to the liquid form and high percentage of a petroleum distillate, it is highly likely to be mobile. - 12.2 PERSISTENCE AND BIODEGRADABILITY: This product has not been tested for persistence or biodegradability.
-Some biodegradation is expected as the Octane and Proprietary Butoxyethyl Silicate components have been found to be readily biodegradable. - 12.3 BIO-ACCUMULATION POTENTIAL: This product has not been tested for bio-accumulation potential.
-The following information is available for some components.
+The following information is available for components. - 12.2 PERSISTENCE AND BIODEGRADABILITY: This product has not been tested for persistence or biodegradability. - 12.3 BIO-ACCUMULATION POTENTIAL: This product has not been tested for bio-accumulation potential. - 12.4 ECOTOXICITY: This product has not been tested for aquatic or animal toxicity.
+All release to terrestrial, atmospheric and aquatic environments should be avoided.
+The following data are available for a component that has data for chronic aquatic toxicity.